 Also, the pain won’t cease by giving up the positive direction.
 What needs to happen is that we come to understand what’s really going on in the present moment with our reverse thrusters.
-All of this is possible to verify through our own experiences.
+It’s possible to verify this through own experiences.

 There is another plane of existence, the spiritual plane, and here things work a little differently.
-For this is the plane of consciousness that is the cause, and the other planes—the physical, mental and emotional levels—are the effect.
+For this is the plane of consciousness that is the cause.
+The other planes—the physical, mental and emotional levels—are the effect.
 Since the spiritual plane is where the positive direction originates, this plane doesn’t contain a negative direction.
 It simply cannot.
 This is the plane of unity, so conflict and opposing directions and pain are unthinkable here.

-When we are free from conflict and pain, we are in unity, following an unbroken line of positive forces that lead us in a positive direction.
-Does this mean it’s possible to follow an unbroken line of negative forces, and that this too would cause pain to cease?
-Actually, no. Because it’s not possible for us to be fully attuned to a negative pursuit.
+When we are free from conflict and pain, we are in unity.
+We are following an unbroken line of positive forces that lead us in a positive direction.
+Does this mean it’s possible to follow an unbroken line of negative forces?
+And that this too would cause pain to cease?
+Actually, no. Because it’s not possible for us to fully attune to a negative pursuit.

 The kicker here is to remember that under every distortion, what’s real—what’s infinitely positive—still exists.
-And it sends forth its positive effects, no matter how much negative distortion we overlay it with, no matter how strong our temporary negative distortion is right now.
-In short, being a human means there is life, so a person can’t be fully negative—even if on the surface, to our human eyes, it might seem so.
+And it sends forth its positive effects.
+It does this no matter how much negative distortion we overlay it with.
+And no matter how strong our temporary negative distortion is right now.
+In short, being a human means there is life.
+So a person can’t be fully negative—even if on the surface, to our human eyes, it might seem so.

 So then any time we have something negative in our make-up, it’s never all of us.
 The negative can only be desired by a part of who we are, and never by our whole selves.
 There’s always another part of our psyche that stands in violent opposition to our negative desires.
 The part that sides with life is going in the direction of love.
 The anti-life side, on the other hand, is hell-bent on hating and isolating and staying in fear.
 And as already stated, the tension caused by the pull of these tendencies leads to pain.